michaelmontemurri/RFandFriends/README.md

+# MATH 533 Assignment 3

+Notebook contains simulation study conducted for MATH 533 assignment 3

-# Assignment 3 base random forest and variations implementation from scratch
+randomforest.py implementatoin of RF and variations from scratch.
+Incomplete.

-randomforest.py contains relevant code

-rf_implementation.py just implements models and compares cusotm to off the shelf sklearn and parallel version

-see mda_simulation.py for most recent attempt